Factsheet: Types of direct payment account

 What is it?

-You may want to use a support service managed account if you use direct payments to pay for lots of different services.
+A support service managed account is useful if you use direct payments to pay for lots of different services.
 For example, employing a personal assistant, paying wages, tax bills, insurance, expenses, and other care agency bills.

-You will have to pay for this from your direct payment.
-Your social care worker will make sure this cost is included in your weekly direct payment.
+You will have to pay a fee for this account from your direct payment.
+Your social care worker will include the cost in your weekly direct payment.

 How does it work?

-You pay a company to manage your direct payments for you.
-They will set up your account and pay your bills.
-We will pay in your direct payments and you will pay in your client contribution, if you have one.
+You pay a provider to set up your account and pay your bills for you.
+We will pay in the money for your direct payments and you will pay in your contribution towards your care.

-Your social care worker can help you find a good company.
-The guide price is £10.50 per week.
+Your social care worker can help you find a good provider.
+It costs around £10.50 per week.

 Things to note

-There is no payroll service included.
-So it will pay wage and tax bills, but it won’t calculate the amounts for you.
+- It does not include a payroll service.
+The provider will pay wage and tax bills, but do not calculate the amounts for you.

-Terms and conditions can vary between providers.
-They may charge different amounts, so it’s important to understand what is being offered before you choose a provider.
+- Terms and conditions and costs can vary between providers.
+It’s important to understand what is included.

 If you have more questions, ask your social care worker.
 They can also talk to you about organisations that provide this service.